Kilchoan

 Kilchoan (Cille Chòmhain) is a village on the Scottish peninsula of Ardnamurchan, beside the Sound of Mull in Lochaber, Highland.
 It is the most westerly village in mainland Britain, although several tiny hamlets lie further west on the peninsula (of these, the most westerly is called Portuairk).
 The western linear, coastal parts of the village are Ormsaigmore and Ormsaigbeg.

-Kilchoan has a population of about 150 people altogether.
+Kilchoan has a population of about 150 people.